dvklopfenstein/pmidcite/README.md

-If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), using PubMed plus citation data (including ranking among a paper's co-citation network) downloaded from the NIH using *pmidcite* is a "Better" experience than using Google Scholar.
+If your research is in the health sciences and you are amenable to consider working from the [command line](#command-line-interface-cli), using PubMed plus citation data (including a paper's ranking among its co-citation network) downloaded from the NIH using *pmidcite* is a "Better" experience than using Google Scholar.